About Kevin

 Stay up to date with the latest news

-Kevin Hadduck has been publishing poetry for over twenty years, with poems appearing in a variety of journals, for example: Journal of the American Medical Association; Wisconsin Review, South Dakota Review, Plainsong, Prairie Schooner, The Sow's Ear, First Things, Theology Today, The Christian Century, Blue Unicorn, and others.
-He and his wife, Linda, live near Helena, Montana, where they enjoy a close proximity to people and to wilderness.
+Kevin Hadduck has been publishing poetry for over twenty-five years, with poems appearing in a variety of journals, for example: Journal of the American Medical Association; Wisconsin Review, South Dakota Review, Plainsong, Prairie Schooner, The Sow's Ear, First Things, Theology Today, The Christian Century, Blue Unicorn, and others.
+He and his wife, Linda, live in Clay Center, Kansas.
+They recently moved to Kansas from Montana to be closer to family.

 |